Aqualyx – Fat Reducing Injections

 What should I look for when choosing a surgeon?

 You should ensure that the surgeon has all the relevant qualifications and accreditations.
 It is also important to establish just how many procedures the surgeon has carried out.
 Our Lead Surgeon is UK accredited and is a fully-qualified GMC registered Consultant Plastic, Cosmetic Surgeon.
 He is a member of the British Association of Aesthetic Plastic Surgeons (BAAPS) in addition to being a full member of the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).
 Our Lead Surgeon is also a member of the American Society of Plastic Surgeons (ASPS), the Association of Breast Surgery (ABS) and the British Association of Surgical Oncology (BASO).
 Our Lead Surgeon has also been awarded prestigious fellowships including Royal College of Surgeons of England FRCS (Eng), Royal College of Surgeons in Edinburgh (FRCSEd) and a specialist fellowship in Plastic, Reconstructive and Aesthetic Surgery.
-In addition our Lead Surgeon holds a substantive Consultant Plastic Surgeon Post in the NHS.
+Our lead surgeon is fully trained, qualified and experienced and would be entitled to hold a substantive NHS Consultant Plastic Surgeon post in the NHS.
 As well as the accreditation and qualifications it is also important that you develop a good rapport with your surgeon and that they understand what you hope to achieve from the procedure.

 What support can I expect when making the decision to have surgery?